Nash Rambler: 1950

-In summary, "it was a smartly styled small car.
+The new Nash Rambler model, "was a smartly styled small car.
 People also liked its low price and the money-saving economy of its peppy 6-cylinder engine."
-The abbreviated first year of production saw sales of 9,330 Nash Rambler convertibles.
+The small Rambler achieved conquest sales, pulling buyers from the Big Three automakers with a unique selling proposition, unmatched by the larger companies.
+The abbreviated first year of production saw sales of 9,330 convertibles.

 1951

 In 1951, the Nash Rambler line was enlarged to include a two-door station wagon and a two-door pillarless hardtop – designated the Country Club.
 Both the hardtop and convertible models included additional safety features.

 Two levels of trim were available: Custom and Super.

 A car tested by the British magazine The Motor in 1951 had a top speed of 80.9 mph and could accelerate from 0–60 mph in 21.0 seconds.
 Fuel consumption of 25.2 mpgimp was recorded.
 The test car cost $1,808 in the U.S., but British sales had not at the time started.

 A 1951 Nash Rambler convertible was used by Tunku Abdul Rahman in Melaka in 1957 when as Federation of Malaya's first prime minister he declared the country free from British rule.